kilton/darcyai-sdk/BUILD.md

 ## Start the Pipeline

 ```
-#Start the Pipeline
+# Start the Pipeline
 pipeline.run()
 ```

 ## Check your completed code

 Your finished Python file should look similar to this.
 If it doesn’t, take a minute to figure out what is missing or incorrect.
-Next we will build an application container from this code.
+Save your Python file.
+Next we will run your code!
 ```
 import cv2
 import os